 “Number 68 is the residence of Mr and Mrs James Harvey, Maisie.
 Mr Harvey is a barrister.
 Mr and Mrs Harvey entertain frequently, their guests often not leaving until the early hours.
 Despite this, parlourmaids at number 68 are expected to rise every morning at six o’clock.
 They are expected to work very hard.”

 Six o’clock in the morning.
 She almost winced.
 Quite often, she didn’t go to sleep until six in the morning.
 “Yes, Mr Johnston.
 I am prepared to work very hard.”

-She had to buy her own uniforms?
+Servants had to buy their own uniforms?
 Had she enough money for them?
 “Yes, Mrs Black,” she replied all the same.

-“And last, but certainly not least, you will have no followers.”
+“And last, but certainly not least, parlour maids – indeed, all servants at number 68 – must have no followers.”

 “Followers?”
 She was mystified and fought to stop herself grimacing.
 Had she just given her lack of knowledge of domestic service away?